Modern Slavery Act Transparency Statement 2018

 The Energy Power Resources group, which owns and operates five biomass power stations in England and Scotland, the Fibrophos fertiliser business and a 50% share of two windfarms in England; and

 The CLP Envirogas group, which owns and operates generation assets at 22 landfill sites across England, Wales and Scotland.

 Aside from services provided to the Group by regulated advisors, which services we consider to be low risk in the present context, our supply chains include:

-Biomass fuel suppliers: we have a large number of contracts in place which provide for the sale and purchase of biomass products (including poultry litter, waste wood, straw and meat and bone meal) for use as fuel in our power stations, and the collection and delivery thereof.
+Biomass fuel suppliers: we have a large number of contracts in place which provide for the sale and purchase of biomass products (including poultry litter, waste wood, straw, horse-bedding and meat and bone meal) for use as fuel in our power stations, and the collection and delivery thereof.

 Engineering and construction contractors: each of our sites is subject to planned and unplanned maintenance, repairs, and modifications which require us to engage a number of engineering and construction contractors on a regular basis.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery and Human Trafficking Policy (see link below) reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.